 Update to MEES April 1st

 Following an amendment to MEES regulations, from 1st April 2019, domestic landlords must use their own funding to cover the cost of improving their property to EPC band E. This requirement is subject to a spending cap of £3,500.
+This no longer applies to ECO funding for private renters installing first-time central heating in 2020.

 The update is inclusive of those who previously registered for the ‘no cost to landlord’ exemption prior to regulation changes, which will no longer be exempt for five years, and will now need to make the necessary improvements to their property to ensure it meets EPC band E by April 2020.